alaahag/c_wait/README.md

 When the task is complete: the script will exit successfully (exit 0).

 <h3>Where can I use this script?</h3>
-Let's say that you want to initialize a server + db with Docker, but you don't want to let the server run without a db-connection up (or else it will fail on initialization).
+Let's say that you want to initialize a server + db with Kubernetes or Docker, but you don't want to let the server run without a db-connection up (or else it will fail on initialization).

 --------------------

 <h3>Features:</h3>

-* Optimized for Docker images (including full support for the most popular docker-OS-images: <b>Alpine, Ubuntu, CentOS, Fedora, Debian, AmazonLinux, OracleLinux, ROS, CirrOS, Mageia, ClearLinux, SourceMage, openSUSE</b>).
+* Optimized for Kubernetes and Docker images (including full support for the most popular docker-OS-images: <b>Alpine, Ubuntu, CentOS, Fedora, Debian, AmazonLinux, OracleLinux, ROS, CirrOS, Mageia, ClearLinux, SourceMage, openSUSE</b>).
 * Supporting lots of check-methods (to check for open-connection).
 * You can choose to run app using args or by the default values.
 * You can add unlimited number of hosts.